You are here

 Office of Learning Supports

-Adam Collins, Ph.D., is an MTSS Specialist and the Colorado Bullying Prevention and Education Grant Coordinator in the Office of Learning Supports.
+Adam Collins, Ph.D., is an MTSS Specialist and the Statewide Bullying Prevention Manager in the Office of Learning Supports.
 Dr. Collins most recently served as a K-5 school psychologist in the Adams 12 School District where he had first-hand experience in the development and practical application of MTSS, RtI, and school-wide bullying prevention.
 He received his doctorate degree from the University of Nebraska-Lincoln in School Psychology with a focus on bullying prevention and intervention.
 Dr. Collins has co-authored several book chapters and presented on bullying prevention to various stakeholders including schools, companies, and organizations.

 and 303-501-2067 (cell)